• Skip to primary navigation

 • Wrap tightly with plastic wrap and place in the refrigerator for at least 30 minutes.

-• Heat the oven to 350F.
+• Preheat the oven to 350F.
 Line two cookie sheets with parchment paper.

 • Place the chilled dough on a work surface that has been sprinkled with flour.
 Sprinkle the top of the dough and the rolling pin lightly with flour to prevent any sticking.